Contemplations On The Cross

 The individual’s intention toward being transformed by God’s Grace through entering into His Presence is one thing; the “spiritual practice” may be different for each of us.
 It’s important not to rule out that what works for one person may not work for another.
 God’s way of relating with every one of His children is as unique as that Soul.

 The important thing is to realize that we are not transformed by our own efforts of will, and then to find a way whereby each of can come into His presence, connect with His Grace, and find that His Holy Spirit is equal to the task.
-This does not happen overnight, so we need to be persistent with out asking, seeking, and knocking.
+This does not happen overnight, so we need to be persistent in asking, seeking, and knocking.

 “But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
 To him be glory both now and for ever.
 Amen.
 (2 Peter 3:18).